Plot Summary (Erin Brockovich) Erin Brockovich (2000)

 The judge denies all 84 PG&E demurrers and PG&E offers $20 million

 Donna Jensen's cancer returns malignant.
-She asks Erin to promise they will get PG&E. In Barstow, the judge denies all 84 motions to strike and demurrers, adds a personal note about being disturbed by PG&E's pamphlets telling Hinkley residents chromium was good for them, and instructs PG&E's counsel to tell their clients they are going to trial.
-PG&E offers $20 million for 400-plus plaintiffs.
+She asks Erin to promise they will get PG&E.b26 In Barstow, the judge denies all 84 motions to strike and demurrers, adds a personal note about being disturbed by PG&E's pamphlets telling Hinkley residents chromium was good for them, and instructs PG&E's counsel to tell their clients they are going to trial.b27 In the Masry & Vititoe conference room, PG&E offers $20 million for 400-plus plaintiffs.
 Erin does the math — less than $50,000 each — and tells them to figure out what their own spine is worth, multiply by a hundred, and come back with something real.
-Ed serves them water from Hinkley.
-Nobody drinks.
+Then she delivers the punchline herself: the water in their glasses came from Hinkley.
+Ed lets her have the line.
+Nobody drinks.b28

 George leaves, Kurt Potter arrives, and the coalition fractures